sushiroll4093/clone/Production-Start.md

     sysadmin@appserver:/var/canvas$ cp config/cache_store.yml.example config/cache_store.yml
     sysadmin@appserver:/var/canvas$ nano config/cache_store.yml

 The file starts with all caching methods commented out.
 Uncomment the `cache_store: redis_store` line of the config file.
+Add a `production:` line if your cache_store.yml file is missing it.

 ```yaml
 # if this file doesn't exist, memcache will be used if there are any